Assess Office 2013 compatibility

 Click-to-Run plays an important role in the modern Office compatibility process by allowing users to pilot Office products without giving up their current environment.
 This safety net helps keep users productive while reducing their fear of change.
 Any time that a document or solution doesn't work correctly in an Office product, the user can open that file in the earlier version of Office and continue to work.

 You can learn more about how to install Office products by using Click-to-Run in Overview of Click-to-Run.
-See Phase 3: Validate that Office files work to learn more about how Click-to-Run is used during the Validate phase in the modern Office compatibility process.
+See Phase 3: Validate to learn more about how Click-to-Run is used during the Validate phase in the modern Office compatibility process.

 New Group Policy settings for Office 2013 allow you to create a list of managed add-ins for each Office 2013 application.
 From this list, you can specify which add-ins are always enabled, always disabled (blocked), or configurable by the user.
 You can also block all add-ins that are not on the managed list of add-ins.